Limit Theorems for Network Data without Metric Structure: Definition of Functional Dependence Measure

 \section{Definition of Functional Dependence Measure}

-Consider a network with $n$ nodes (also called individuals or units).
+Consider a network with $n$ nodes (also referred to as individuals or units).
 For simplicity, name these $n$ nodes as $1,2,\cdots,n$, and denote $[n]=\{1,2,\cdots,n\}$.
-Although we name the nodes as $1,2,\cdots,n$, we in fact consider a general setting where the order of the individuals can be arbitrary, i.e., individuals 1 and 2 might have no correlation, but individuals 1 and $n$ can have strong correlation.
+Although we use numeric labels, the order is arbitrary: random variables associated with individuals 1 and 2 may be independent, while those associated with individuals 1 and $n$ could be strongly correlated.